ToF-/Domain/README.md

                Left msg -> putStrLn msg
                Right txs -> putStrLn $ unlines $ map show $ summarize txs
 ```
-Answer: No. /ghc/ has no less than 6 complaints about this change to the function.
+Answer: No. *ghc* has no less than 6 complaints about this change to the function.
 Here's the first one:

 ```
     • Couldn't match type ‘Either Message String’ with ‘[Char]’